-Students will be required to participate in two oral exams designed to assess students' communicative competence in the language.
+Students will be required to participate in two oral exams, each worth 10%, designed to assess students' communicative competence in the language.
 The oral exams may be in the format of a short conversation or an oral presentation, and will be done in pairs or small groups.
-The first oral exam is worth 10% of the grade and will take place on November 3.
-The second oral exam is worth 10% of the grade and will take place on December 6.
 Further details about the oral exams will be discussed in class.